openafsfoundation/openafsfoundation.org/index.md

 extra-css: ["index.css"]
 ---

-The OpenAFS Foundation, Inc., is a corporation registered in the United States.
-It is dedicated to fostering the stability and growth of [OpenAFS](http://www.openafs.org/), an [open source](http://opensource.org/) implementation of the AFS distributed network filesystem.
+The OpenAFS Foundation, Inc., is dedicated to fostering the stability and growth of [OpenAFS](http://www.openafs.org/), an [open source](http://opensource.org/) implementation of the AFS distributed network filesystem.

-The OpenAFS Foundation, Inc., was incorporated in the Commonwealth of Pennsylvania on May 20 of 2013, as a non-profit organization.
+The Foundation was incorporated in the Commonwealth of Pennsylvania on May 20 of 2013, as a non-profit organization.
 It is presently seeking national non-profit status with the IRS.

 <div class="index-container">
   <div class="index-box">